aantron/dream/example/h-sql/README.md

 <br>

-A good program for examining the database locally is [Beekeeper Studio](https://www.beekeeperstudio.io/).
+A good program for examining databases locally is [Beekeeper Studio](https://www.beekeeperstudio.io/).
 Dream might also integrate an optional hosted database UI in the future, and you could choose to serve it at some route.